-1. Increases in exposure
+Increases in exposure

-When $D{-}$ is decreased from zero to -1 to -2, the increase in exposure rises because greater funds demand arises when a firm's asset value declines.
+When $D{-}$ is decreased from 0 to -1 to -2, the increase in exposure rises because greater funds demand arises when a firm's asset value declines.
 In the case of no upper limit to the commitment line, the increase in exposure becomes a linear function of $D{-}$ from the settings of equation (4).
-In Figure 6, on the other hand, the increase in the case of $D{-}$ 's shifts from -1 to -2 is less than in the case from zero to -1.
+In Chart 6, on the other hand, the increase in the case of $D{-}$ 's shifts from -1 to -2 is less than in the case from 0 to -1.
 This is because in the simulation there are cases where new loans are restricted by the limit of the commitment line, and this reduces the average EaD.

-When the covenants are set within the range of 0 percent-30 percent, the area where the increase in exposure begins to decelerate is around 20 percent when $D-$ is zero and around 0 percent when $D-$ is -1.
-This indicates that when $D- = -1$ and the covenants are loose, there is a large risk that the bank will not be able to restrain increased new loan demand.
-In contrast, when the covenants level approaches 30 percent exposure is almost the same regardless of the value of $D-$ , because the loan demand is suppressed by the covenants when a firm's asset value declines.
+When the covenants are set within the range of 0%-30%, the area where the increase in exposure begins to decelerate is around 20% when $D-$ is 0 and around 0% when $D-$ is -1.
+This indicates that when $D-$ = -1 and the covenants are loose, there is a large risk that the bank will not be able to restrain increased new loan demand.
+In contrast, when the covenants level approaches 30% exposure is almost the same regardless of the value of $D-$ , because the loan demand is suppressed by the covenants when a firm's asset value declines.
 This shows that the relationship between covenants and increases in exposure can change greatly depending on the value of $D-$ , and suggests the importance of setting the covenants at an appropriate level.

-2. Changes in PD
+Changes in PD

 PD rises as $D{-}$ becomes smaller.
-The maximum differential of PDs between zero and -2 for $D{-}$ is nearly 1 percent.
+The maximum differential of PDs between 0 and -2 for $D{-}$ is nearly 1%.
 PD grows larger as $D{-}$ declines for the following reasons.